Founder & CEO, RedeAsta, Ashoka Fellow & Avina leader

 The WCM Fellowship to C. S. Ghosh will support Bandhan-Konnagar’s expansion plan for the next three years, with a goal of reaching 10 states covering 2,000,000 households through five community development programs.
 The key focus of this Fellowship will be to strengthen the organization’s communication strategy, improve its use of technology, enhance the networking and fundraising capacities, review its monitoring and evaluation systems and advance its women empowerment programs.

 How we select WomenChangeMakers’ fellows

 WomenChangeMakers’ nominators in each country of operation identify potential fellows and refer them to us.
 The candidates are then carefully evaluated and tested against a carefully developed criteria, through a series of interviews and tests to ensure that the selected social entrepreneurs and their projects are relevant to our mission.

-Social entrepreneurs don’t apply directly to become a WomenChangeMakers’ fellow.
+Social entrepreneurs do not apply directly to become a WomenChangeMakers’ Fellow.

 We invite non-governmental organizations working in the field on women’s issues who wish to know more about nominating fellows to contact us.